JustinArnspiger/SongSorter/README.md

 ## Planned features
 * Efficient Sorting
-  * The sorting method will try to reduce the number of comparisons as much as possible.
+  * The program will try to reduce the number of comparisons that the user has to make as much as possible.
 It will attempt to do this by using a self-balancing binary tree to store the results of each comparison.
 * Media Player Functionality
   * When the user is prompted to compare songs, they will have the option of listening to them so that they can make a more accurate decision about which one they prefer.
 * Categorization of Results